Enable visitors to save and access their payment, shipping, and order information.

-Customer accounts can increase repeat spending and help you build a deeper relationship with your site visitors.
+Customer accounts can increase repeat spending and help you build a deeper relationship with your visitors.
 With this feature enabled, visitors can create accounts on your site where they'll securely save payment methods, shipping addresses, shopping carts, and online order information.

 You can enable customer accounts if: